 Of course, despite our best efforts, there can be times when UTIs get beyond our control.
 UTIs can sometimes worsen and give you a fever, cause extra pain, or move to your kidneys.
 (You can tell you have a kidney infection if it hurts -like a ton- when you tap on your lower back, just above your hips and to either side of your spine.)

 In these cases, please do go to the doctor!

 Using antibiotics for a UTI should be a last resort but they are available if things get bad.
 It’s better than getting a kidney infection!
 If you do end up taking antibiotics, make sure to follow it up with loads of good probiotics to renew the good bacteria in your body.

 But how do you never get a UTI again?

-Of course, it’s not in the best interests of pharmaceutical companies to completely cure people of things that regularly require antibiotics.
-But once upon a time there was a very nice naturopathic doctor that wanted to help people.
+Of course, it’s not in the best interests of pharmaceutical companies to completely rid people of anything that regularly require antibiotics.
+But once upon a time, there was a very nice naturopathic doctor that wanted to help people.
 She told my mother-in-law the secret, and my mother-in-law let me in on it!

 I’ve tried the treatment, and, surprise, I haven’t had a UTI in over a year!

 If you’d like to hear the technique I used (I’m not a doctor but I’d love to tell you what worked for me!) then feel free to email me at email@example.com.